Emad-COMBINE-lab/InPheRNo-ChIP/_sources/usage_own_data.rst.txt

 5. **Assigning Peaks to Genes**:

    - Assign peaks to genes based on proximity to transcription start sites (TSS) or other genomic features.
-   - In our analysis, we used **T-Gene** to associate peaks with potential target genes.
+   - In our analysis, we used **T-Gene** from MEME suite (`link <https://meme-suite.org/meme/doc/tgene.html?man_type=web>`_) to associate peaks with potential target genes.

 6. **Prepare Input Files**:

-   - Extract p-values or scores for each TF-gene pair from the peak assignment results.
+   - For each TF, extract p-values or scores for each TF-gene pair from the peak assignment results and output to a .BED file.
-   - Ensure that gene identifiers are consistent with those used in other data types.
+   - Place processed BED files in the ``./Data/ChIP_GSExxx`` directory (replace GSExxx with the appropriate identifier).